ottokiksmaler/nx500_nx1_modding/doc/Update_hibernation_image.md

 #Update hibernation image

+**Note: Some issues with saving state - not all programs, including keyscan, are saved to image :(**

 This is the image that is unpacked to RAM when you power on the camera.

 #Any changes to  the state of the camera at the moment of power-off after ```systemctl rescue``` and cold-booting are *PERMANENT*!